seanpburke/Nifty/README.txt

 The virtue of handles, is that clients of the API do not receive references - all of the reference counting logic happens inside the API calls, where we can take pains to ensure correctness.
-Let's look at the implementation of the nft_queue_add call, to demonstrate how this works:
+Let's look at the implementation of the nft_queue_pop_wait call, to demonstrate how this works:

 void *